 STAFF RECOMMENDATION: This project is recommended for up to \$1,000,000 amount for initial public access as described in the Phase 1 concepts plan.
+This partial funding amount will result in adequate funding to complete initial public access improvements on the property.

-5. Keiser Park Expansion
+5. Keiser Park Expansion Average Matrix Score: 70